 Network meeting at the Department of Informatics at the University of Bergen

-The administration at the Department of Informatics at the University of Bergen organises annual meetings for women scientists and students.
+The administration at the Department of Informatics at the University of Bergen organizes annual meetings for women scientists and students.
 The main purpose is to establish social networks, but the gatherings are also used to inform female employees of arrangements or measures that might be relevant.
 In addition, it is an informal forum for discussing departmental matters.